warpspeed/python-flask-sample/README.md

 source env/bin/activate

 # install flask and other dependencies
-pip install flask-migrate
-pip install flask-wtf
-pip install MySQL-python
+pip install -r requirements.txt

 # run the database migrations
-python migrate.py db upgrade
+python manage.py db upgrade

 # when you are done with your virtualenv you can run
 deactivate